 Extractions may be necessary for other reasons, including:

 Tooth extractions are in-office procedure.
-In Many cases It's quite possible to have the treatment done with only a local anesthetic (numbing shot) to keep you from experiencing any pain; however, if multiple teeth are being extracted at one time (as is often the case), conscious sedation may be administered.
+In Many cases It's quite possible to have the treatment done with only a local anesthetic (numbing shot) to keep you from experiencing any pain.
 The type of anesthesia that's best for you will be determined before the procedure.

 Once you have been appropriately anesthetized, the gum tissue at the extraction site may need to be opened if the tooth is impacted.
 The tooth itself will then be gently removed.
 When the extraction is complete, you may need to have the site sutured (stitched) to aid healing.
 After the procedure is over, you will rest for a short time before going home.
 Depending on what type of anesthesia you have had, you may need another person to drive.